stephengold/gold-tiles/trunk/README.txt

  + Skyler Burwell for testing Release 0.6
  + Julian Gold for testing various beta releases and for his advice on game features
- + the creators of the ResEdit free resource editor (www.resedit.net)
  + Microsoft Corporation for creating and distributing Microsoft Visual C++ 2010 Express
  + Stefan Kueng and Luebbe Onken, authors of the TortoiseSVN free Subversion client (tortoisesvn.net)
+ + the creators of the ResEdit free resource editor (www.resedit.net)
+ + the Microsoft Developers Network (MSDN) for application programming interface (API) documentation and examples
+ + Google Code for free project hosting
  + Todd Hoff for publishing his C++ Coding Standard (http://www.possibility.com/Cpp/CppCodingStandard.html) which greatly influenced the coding style of this project
  + Colin Laplace and Bloodshed Software for creating and distributing the Dev-C++ integrated development environment (http://www.bloodshed.net/devcpp.html)
- + the Microsoft Developers Network (MSDN) for application programming interface (API) documentation and examples

 RELEASE LOG